mistycheney/MouseBrainAtlas/README.md

 <a name="param"></a> Parameters
 -----

-**YunCong, can you describe how to use the JSON files instead of the .csv file **
+**YunCong, can you describe how to use the JSON files instead of the .csv file?**

 Parameter settings are specified in `params.csv` under the project directory.